overwatcheddude/Joplin_Flatpak/README.md

 - Ensure your sync service credentials are correct

 ### File access problems
-- The Flatpak has access to your home directory by default
 - If you need access to other locations, you may need to override permissions

 ## Related Links